-The world we live in today is ever shrinking and although increased communication and globalization play their part, they are not the only reasons.
+The world we live in today is becoming increasingly "smaller" - and although modern communication and globalization play their part, they are not the only reasons.
 There is a growing realization that everything and everyone has become very interdependent.
 With almost 7 billion people living on the planet, regardless of who you are, where you live or what you do, you are impacted by and have an impact on the health of the planet, society and the world economy.
 The decisions we make as employees, as consumers and as citizens on a daily basis impact both business and the wider society.